 2. What Are The Roles Of A Financial Controller?

 The interviewer seeks to determine if the interviewee is the right pick by establishing the interviewee’s ability to identify the key responsibilities associated with this role.
 In brief, highlight some of the important roles undertaken by a professional in this line of work.

 “The responsibilities carried out by a financial Controller in a company may vary about a company’s size and nature of the operation.
 In my current role, I perform financial analysis, which includes spreadsheet design.
 I also perform risk assessments and analyze the efficiency of policy decisions made by the executives.
 I also review and analyze financial contracts on behalf of the company.
 My other role is the preparation of financial statements and cash flow reports.
 I also possess fantastic writing skills which are handy in preparation of reports.”

 3. What Are The Qualities That A Financial Controller Need To Be Successful?

 The interviewer intends to understand if the interviewee is well aware of the skill-set and attributes required in this role.
 A summary of key skills related to the job and their application would be sufficient.

 “In my capacity as a financial Controller, I possess an array of analytical and technical skills.
 I am conversant with Microsoft office technology which is critical in my role especially mastery of Excel spreadsheets and databases.
-I am also good in accounting which provides the platform for auditing.
+I am also good at accounting which provides the platform for auditing.
 I am also well versed in strategic planning techniques and the various planning tools in use today.
-Also, good communication skills are vital in ensuring you coordinate departmental activities and pass information efficiently.”
+Also, good communication skills ensure you coordinate departmental activities and pass information efficiently.”